 Declined since 1983 due to increasing concentration of earnings at the top of the distribution.
+This change was not anticipated.

 The share of workers earning more than the OASDI taxable maximum has remained stable at about 6 percent, but between 1983 and 2000, the average inflation-adjusted earnings of those top 6 percent rose by 62 percent vs. only 17 percent for the bottom 94 percent of earners.